hylo-lang/Swifty-LLVM/README.md

     If you want to run tests, add `-DBUILD_TESTING=1`.

-2. **Profit**: open the `.xcodeproj` file in the *build-directory* and use Xcode's UI to build.
+2. **Profit**: open the `.xcodeproj` file in the *build-directory* and use Xcode's UI to build and test.

 ## Building with Swift Package Manager